sthagen/eclipse-mosquitto/www/pages/documentation/haproxy.md

 result.
 No other TLS configuration is required.
 ```
 listener 1883
-enable_proxy_protocol_v2 true
+enable_proxy_protocol 2
 proxy_protocol_v2_require_tls true
 require_certificate true
 ```

-## TLS termination with mutual TLS - client and server certificate, with username and PROXY protocol
+## TLS termination with mutual TLS - client and server certificate, with username and PROXY protocol v2

 The Mosquitto option `use_identity_as_username true` can be used with the PROXY protocol support.
 This requires that the `send-proxy-v2-ssl-cn` option is used